Jewish Women Ceramicists from Germany after 1933

-Margerete Loebenstein was a well-known ceramics designer and co-founder of the successful Haël ceramic workshop in Velten, around 25 miles north of Berlin.
-In 1933, she was denounced by the local National Socialist group for "subversive activities."
+Grete Loebenstein was a well-known ceramics designer and co-founder of the successful Haël Workshops for Artistic Ceramics in Velten, around 40 km north of Berlin.
+In 1933, the Nazis denounced her for "subversive activities."
 Shortly thereafter, she decided to sell her company.
-Haël was sold, well below its value, to an NSDAP member who invited the young Hedwig Bollhagen to take over as artistic director of the workshops.
-Margerete Loebenstein left her German homeland to begin a new life elsewhere.
-This exhibition follows her to England and shows her attempts to re-establish herself as an artist.
+Haël was sold, well below its value, to a Nazi Party member who invited the young Hedwig Bollhagen to take over as artistic director of the workshops.
+Margerete Loebenstein left Germany to begin a new life elsewhere.

 Trained in Germany, they brought their technical expertise with them.
-Moreover, they had sharp visual sensibilities, a strong sense of determination and the willingness to address the challenges of life in a new environment.
-What local clays are appropriate for pottery?
-How should the glaze recipes be adapted?
-How does one build a kiln?
-How can one communicate without knowing the local languages?
+Moreover, they had sharp visual sensibilities, a strong sense of determination, and the willingness to address the challenges of life in a new environment.
+What local clays are suitable for pottery?
+How is a kiln built?
+And how can a newcomer communicate such needs without knowing the local languages?

-Hedwig Grossmann from Berlin, Hanna Charag-Zuntz from Hamburg and Eva Samuel from Essen are considered the founding mothers of modern Israeli art ceramics.
-As refugees and pioneers, they and their colleagues developed new ceramic traditions in Palestine and Israel.
-This exhibition looks at their work and at the influence of German ceramic traditions in the emerging State of Israel.
+Hedwig Grossmann from Berlin, Hanna Charag-Zuntz from Hamburg, and Eva Samuel from Essen are considered the founding mothers of modern Israeli art ceramics.
+The exhibition presented works by these three potters and their colleagues.
+It also examined the influence of German pottery traditions in the emerging State of Israel.

-This exhibition of the Jewish Museum Berlin is part of the Berlin theme Year "Destroyed Diversity: 1933-1938."
-The Museum is also participating in the theme year through the online project "1933: The Beginning of the End of German Jewry."
+This exhibition was curated by Michal Friedlander.
+It was created as one of the Jewish Museum Berlin's contributions to Berlin's Diversity Destroyed: Berlin 1933–1938 theme year.
+The Museum also participated in the theme year through the online project 1933: The Beginning of the End of German Jewry and the cabinet exhibition Bambi and the Theory of Relativity: Books on the Nazi Pyre.